twisted/twisted/docs/core/howto/cred.rst

 ~~~~~~~~~~

-This is the the core of login, the point of integration between all the objects
+This is the core of login, the point of integration between all the objects
 in the cred system.
 There is one
 concrete implementation of Portal, and no interface - it does a very
 simple task.
 A :api:`twisted.cred.portal.Portal <Portal>`